bakatz/push/README.md

 Never manually write a commit message again.

 Longer explanation: this utility automates the process of committing and pushing code changes to your Git repository.
-It generates a commit message based on the changes using OpenAI's GPT model or falls back to "🚀" if no API key is provided.
+It generates a commit message based on the changes using OpenAI's `gpt-4o-mini` model or falls back to "🚀" if no API key is provided.

 by [@ben_makes_stuff](https://x.com/ben_makes_stuff)